-GASB No. 75 was issued in June 2015, and addresses accounting and financial reporting for OPEB that is provided to the employees of state and local governmental employers.
+GASB GASB Statement No. 75 was issued in June 2015, and addresses accounting and financial reporting for OPEB that is provided to the employees of state and local governmental employers.
 This Statement establishes standards for recognizing and measuring liabilities, deferred outflows of resources, deferred inflows of resources, and expense/expenditures.
-For a defined benefit OPEB, this Statement identifies the methods and assumptions that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
+For defined benefit OPEB, this Statement identifies the methods and assumptions that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
 Note disclosure and required supplementary information requirements about defined benefit OPEB also are addressed.
-This Statement is effective for fiscal years beginning after June 15, 2017.
-The University has not yet determined the impact that implementation of GASB 75 will have on its net position.
+The application of this new accounting standard is effective for the University's year ended June 30, 2018.
+However, the University, as a department of the System, has determined this standard is applicable to the System but not to the individual Universities or departments of the System.
+Therefore, the accounting and reporting requirements of this standard has been adopted by the System, but not the University.